Shradha97/RAM-based-RDBMS/README.md

     3. Select....from....where query with a single condition of type <attr_name = value>
     (Nested queries as well as queries with complex and/or conditions are yet to be implemented)

+implementatio:
+    There is dummy node kept for table head, attribute head and cell head which points to the main table, attribute and cells     respectively.

 The main functions implemented are:

 void parse(): Parses the queries